cjmalloy/jasper/README.md

 date ascending.
 Users with the `MOD` role may also initiate a scrape.

 ### Duplicate Modified Date
-Jasper instances should enforce unique modified dates for each entity type.
+Jasper instances should enforce unique modified dates as the cursor for each entity type.
 Otherwise, when receiving a batch of entities, it's possible that the last entity you received has a modified date that is exactly the same as another entity.
 If that is the case, requesting the next batch after that modified date will skip such entities.